voodooEntity/gits/README.md

   * **How:** Load frequently accessed security policies, user roles, resource permissions, and complex access rule relationships from a persistent database into GITS on application startup.
   * **Why GITS:** Perform rapid authorization checks across multiple concurrent requests.
 The in-memory graph provides sub-millisecond lookup times for complex "who can access what" questions, avoiding repeated, slow database queries.

-### 4. Concurrent Session Management with Complex State

-For applications requiring intricate, interconnected state management for individual user sessions or transient processes.

-* **Interactive User Journey Analysis (Per Session):**
-  * **How:** During a user's web session, track their navigation path, clicked elements, product views, and their relationships to other items or categories.
-  * **Why GITS:** Adapt content, provide real-time suggestions, or offer dynamic discounts based on the user's evolving preferences within that single session.
-The graph is built and discarded with the session's conclusion.
-* **Complex Shopping Cart Dependencies:**
-  * **How:** For an e-commerce platform, model items in a user's shopping cart, promotional bundles, discounts, and their interdependencies (e.g., "if item A is in cart, item B is required for discount").
-  * **Why GITS:** Quickly validate complex cart rules, calculate real-time discounts, or suggest complementary items during a single user's shopping experience, ensuring a highly responsive and dynamic checkout process.

 ## How to use